In the heart of Venice, the mythical St. Mark’s Basilica is a must-see for anyone visiting La Serenissima! Follow the guide! ⛪

 Please note that proper dress is required to enter St. Mark’s Basilica.
-Make sure your shoulders and legs are covered (you can bring a scarf or a shawl to cover yourself during the visit if you are wearing shorts or a tank top).
+Make sure your shoulders and legs are covered (you can bring a scarf or a shawl if you are wearing shorts or a tank top).

 Backpacks are not allowed inside the basilica.
 Free lockers are available at the Ateneo San Basso, in an alley located to the right of the basilica.

-Are you looking for more tips and suggestions to plan your trips to Venice?
+Are you looking for more tips and suggestions to plan your trip to Venice?
 Check out Captain Ulysses’ articles: